 Millions of people experience tooth loss.
 The American Association of Oral and Maxillofacial Surgeons states that tooth loss affects about 69% of adults aged 35-44 years old.
 The implant market in the U.S. was valued at 1.1 billion in 2018 and is slated to grow by a 5.1% compound annual growth rate over the next few years, according to information from iData Research.
-There is no question that it is the exceptional advantage that implant therapy has over other treatment options that are fueling this growth.
+There is no question that the exceptional advantage that implant therapy has over other treatment options is fueling this growth.

 Implant rehabilitation can dramatically improve a patient’s quality of life.
 One of the main advantages is that an implant will provide normal oral processes like proper mastication.
 They can last a patient a lifetime, and due to their ability to take the place of a natural tooth, they help to prevent bone loss by providing stimulation in the jaw.
 Implants also play a significant role in keeping surrounding dentition stable and provide support in keeping patients free from gum disease.